ThomasStuart/twitter/README.md

 <img src='http://g.recordit.co/CRHjiSikzM.gif' />

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 # Twitter - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.
+You can also unfavor and unretweet.

-Time spent: **X** hours spent in total
+Time spent: 1.5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can compose a tweet.
+- [X] User can compose a tweet.
 (4pts)
-- [ ] User can favorite a tweet.
+- [X] User can favorite a tweet.
 (4pts)
-- [ ] User can retweet a tweet.
+- [X] User can retweet a tweet.
 (2pts)

 The following **bonus** features are implemented: